somatechlat/SomaAgentHub/docs/development/Implementation_Roadmap.md

+⚠️ WE DO NOT MOCK we DO NOT IMITATE, WE DO NOT USE BYPASSES OR GIVE FAKE OR UNREAL VALUES TO PAST TESTS, we use MATH perfect math TO surpass any problem and we only abide truth and real serveres real data.
+Sabe this EVERYWHRE at the start of every Document!

 # SomaStack Implementation Roadmap

 This plan translates the master roadmap into actionable, parallel workstreams.
-It assumes SomaStack = SomaGent + SomaBrain + SomaFractalMemory + supporting infra (Kafka/KRaft, Postgres, Redis, Quadrant, Prometheus/Grafana).
+It assumes SomaStack = SomaGent + SomaBrain + SomaFractalMemory + supporting infra (Kafka/KRaft, Postgres, Redis, Quadrant, Prometheus + SomaSuite Observability Console).

 ## Guiding Principles
 - **Math-first**: measure everything (latency, tokens, WER/MOS, recall precision) and adjust via benchmarks/telemetry.
 - **Simplicity**: prefer clear interfaces, idempotent APIs, well-scoped services.
 - **Observability**: every feature ships with metrics, traces, and audit trails.
-- **Parallelism**: decompose work into independent tracks so multiple contributors can move concurrently.
+- **Parallelism**: decompose work into independent tracks so multiple contributors can move concurrently; see the [Parallel Sprint Execution Playbook](Parallel_Sprint_Execution.md) for squad structure and wave cadence.

 ## Workstreams Overview
 1. **Core Memory & Constitution** – wiring SomaBrain + SomaFractalMemory, constitution validation, sync safety.